A Balinese temple gate. Indonesian law, not trust, decides what a nominee structure is worth

 A side agreement that does not survive a courtroom.

-An Indonesian citizen — the nominee — holds the Hak Milik certificate on title.
+An Indonesian citizen, the nominee, holds the Hak Milik certificate on title.
 The foreign buyer funds the purchase.
 A stack of side agreements is signed at the notaris office: a loan agreement representing the purchase price, an irrevocable power of attorney over the parcel, a statement of beneficial ownership, sometimes a put option from the nominee to the foreigner.
 The foreigner pays, controls, and operates.
 The state registry shows the nominee as owner.

 Article 26 of the Basic Agrarian Law voids contractual arrangements designed to transfer beneficial Hak Milik ownership to foreigners.
 Indonesian courts have repeatedly upheld the rule.
 The side agreements look elaborate; they do not survive scrutiny.